 All Academic Success Lectures will be held in Allard 104 from 12:30 - 2:00pm unless otherwise noted.

 Canning for Success: Monday, October 1 and Tuesday, October 9 (both lectures are identical)

-December Exam Tips: Tuesday, November 6 and Monday, November 19 (both lectures are identical).
+December Exam Tips: Tuesday, November 6 and Thursday, November 22 (both lectures are identical).
 NOTE: Nov 22 session was rescheduled from Nov 19.